Members' Research Service By / March 1, 2023

 © Andrey Popov / Adobe Stock

-Value added tax (VAT) is one of the key revenue raisers in national budgets, representing on average almost one-fifth of all tax revenue collected in the European Union (EU).
-To help strengthen the fight against VAT fraud and reduce the administrative burden for businesses, the European Commission tabled a three-part initiative – VAT in the Digital Age – on 8 December 2022.
+Value added tax (VAT) is one of the key revenue raisers in national budgets, accounting on average for almost a fifth of all tax revenue collected in the EU.
+Yet, sizeable amounts of VAT revenue are lost to fraud.
+Moreover, VAT rules place a considerable administrative burden on businesses.
+Therefore, to help strengthen the fight against VAT fraud and reduce this burden, the European Commission tabled a three-part proposal for a directive on VAT in the digital age, on 8 December 2022.

-As a first objective, the Commission proposes to introduce an EU-wide reporting system on intra-EU business-to-business (B2B) transactions, whereby companies would share, in real-time, data drawn from electronic invoices with the authorities.
+The proposal has three main objectives.
+The first is to introduce an EU-wide reporting system on intra-EU business-to-business (B2B) transactions, whereby companies would share, in real-time, data drawn from electronic invoices with the authorities.
 This would allow Member States to keep a close eye on the trail of VAT collected and to intervene when there is suspicion of fraudulent practices.
-Second, the European Commission proposes to introduce a harmonised framework for charging VAT in passenger transport and short-term accommodation platforms.
-Lastly, the initiative proposes measures to lower VAT compliance costs for companies operating across borders.
+The second objective involves introducing a harmonised framework for charging VAT in passenger transport and short-term accommodation platforms.
+The third objective is to adopt measures lowering VAT compliance costs for businesses operating across borders.

-For the proposal to become a directive, the Council needs to vote on it with unanimity, after having consulted the European Parliament and the European Economic and Social Committee.
+For the proposal to become a directive, the Council needs to vote on it unanimously after having consulted the European Parliament and the European Economic and Social Committee.

 Versions